Last Updated on September 22, 2021 by Jeremy

-Bea Taco Town is a popular Pittsburgh taco joint with two locations in the city- each on opposing ends of Smithfield Street downtown (a third was located on Banksville Road which has since closed).
+Bea Taco Town is a popular Pittsburgh taco joint on Smithfield Street in downtown Pittsburgh.

 This spot focuses on authentic Mexican tacos with numerous options including build-your-own tacos, premium chef made specials, and other appetizers and entrees.